mrismanaziz/Reforestation/README.md

-## What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+## Why is the ocean always blue?
+Because the shore never waves back.